For Federal, State and Crimson Scholar Work-Study Programs

 Student Assistant positions are often more technical and/or more professional in nature.
 Student Assistant positions may also entail significant responsibility, and/or require previous experience.
 Undergraduate and graduate students may be employed as Student Assistants.

 - A student awarded work-study may print a copy of the online financial aid award screen to submit proof of his/her work-study award.
 Awards are subject to change without notice, so the screen should have a current date.
-The award screen shows the name and tax identification number of the student, as well as the type and amount of the award and the dates of the award period.
-For example if you were awarded $4000 for the Fall/Spring Academic Year, your award amount for the fall is $2000 and $2000 for the Spring.
+The award screen shows the name and Aggie ID, as well as the type and amount of the award and the dates of the award period.
+For example if you were awarded $4000 for the Fall/Spring Academic Year, your award amount for the fall is $2000 and $2000 for the spring.
 If you are hired at minimum wage of $7.50 then the maximum amount of hours the student can work per semester would be ($2000.00/$7.50) =266.6 hrs.

 The hiring department must calculate the number of hours the student will be able to work per week without exceeding the award.
 Make sure the award screen shows a current date.
-The award screen also shows earnings as of the last pay date (updated within a week of the pay date).
-It is recommended employers request a current copy of the award screen occasionally to assist the employer in monitoring earnings and to alert the employer of changes in the total award.
+It is recommended employers request a current copy of the award screen to alert the employer of changes in the total award.

 Note: The award reflects the total amount the employee may earn, not the matching figure.
 It is the responsibility of the employer to ensure that earnings do not exceed the award.